It’s that time of year again where the weather starts to get colder and you have to start worrying about how to keep your home warm.

 2. Install Storm Windows

 Another way to keep your home warm this winter is to install storm windows.
 Storm windows provide an extra layer of protection against cold weather and can help to reduce heat loss.
-If you live in an area that experiences a lot of snow, be sure also to install snow guards on your storm windows to prevent them from being blown off by the wind.
+If you live in an area that experiences a lot of snow, be sure to install snow guards on your storm windows to prevent them from being blown off by the wind.

 3. Seal Any Gaps or Cracks